FSMNLP 2023 in Stellenbosch

 All submissions are electronic and in PDF format via a web-based submission server.
 Authors are strongly encouraged to preparte their papers in LaTeX using the ACL 2021-12 style files to produce the PDF document.
 The zip archive of the style files can be downloaded here.

 Information about the author(s) and other identifying information such as obvious self-references (e.g., “We showed in [12] …”) and financial or personal acknowledgements should be omitted in the submitted papers whenever feasible.
+You may not make a non-anonymized version of your paper available online to the general community (for example, via a preprint server) during the anonymity period.
+Versions of the paper include papers having essentially the same scientific content but possibly differing in minor details (including title and structure) and/or in length.

 Papers must be submitted electronically in PDF on easychair